85.7 F

 The legislation

-Senate Bill 854, sponsored by Sen. Schuyler VanValkenburg, D-Henrico, aims to curb excessive screen time by limiting minors to one hour of social media use per service per day while giving parents the ability to adjust that cap.
+Senate Bill 854, sponsored by Sen. , D-Henrico, aims to curb excessive screen time by limiting minors to one hour of social media use per service per day while giving parents the ability to adjust that cap.
 It also includes provisions to ensure that data collected for age verification is used solely for that purpose.

-A separate, stricter measure introduced by Del. , D-Prince William, sought to require parental consent for minors to access “addictive” feeds, which generate content recommendations based on user activity.
+A separate, stricter measure introduced by Del.
+Josh Thomas, D-Prince William, sought to require parental consent for minors to access “addictive” feeds, which generate content recommendations based on user activity.
 That bill, however, failed in the House General Laws Communications Subcommittee.
 Thomas said he was concerned that social media algorithms could expose children to content they had not intentionally sought out, making parental involvement necessary.

 Social media companies pushed back, arguing that such regulations could reduce the relevance of content for minors while placing an unreasonable burden on parents.
 Some companies have pointed to existing parental control tools that already allow families to limit what children see online.